Sono Motors Sion

-Sion is a cancelled solar powered, full electric car.
-It was being developed by the German start-up Sono Motors.
-Its battery was able to be charged using the electric grid or its own solar cells.
+Sion is a cancelled project by the German start-up Sono Motors aimed at developing a partially solar-powered electric car.
+The battery was set out to be chargeable using both the electric grid as well as its own solar cells.

 History

 The founders of Sono Motors were working on the realization of the Sion since 2012.
-In 2016 and 2017, several crowdfunding campaigns were used to collect more than 2 million Euros for implementation.
+In 2016 and 2017, several crowdfunding campaigns raised more than €2 million in funding.
 In July 2016 computer graphics of the vehicle were presented.